Footnote: Essence of a Bill Of Rights

 A Different View

-What any individual means by 'society' is nothing more than his particular perception of the vast interacting mass of human life-forms of which he is one.
+What any individual means by 'society' is nothing more than his particular perception of the vast interacting mass of human life-forms, of which he is one.
 Society exists only in the mind.
-It is merely a secondary effect of something else, namely a statistical picture of all the personal relationships which exist between those interacting individuals.
-It is the overall cacophony produced by the myriad small-world networks that crystallise out of the world's 6 billion personal relationships.
+It is merely a secondary effect of something else, namely a statistical picture of all the personal relationships, which exist between those interacting individuals.
+It is the overall cacophony produced by the myriad small-world networks that crystallise out of the world's 6 billion human nodes.

 As with all complex dynamical systems, the overall picture of society is no more than the statistical effect of the rules which regulate the personal relationships between its members.
 To create a fair and equitable society, it is therefore necessary to forsake the monolithic global views of the influential few and their puppet governments, and focus upon a more fractal view of the doings between each and his neighbour.
 Law must be redefined as the interface protocol by which all such doings are conducted.